zwang695/alexa-skills-list/README.md

 *Alexa, start AccuWeather.*

-Stay connected to the latest in weather forecasting with AccuWeather – Weather for Life.
-Ask for weather alerts, sunrise, sunset, moonset, moonrise & moon ph...
+Stay connected to the latest in weather forecasting with AccuWeather.
+Ask for weather forecasts up to 15 days, for global locations, to better plan your life.

 ***